KarthikL1729/UG1-Term-3/IC2021/notes.md

 $f(\epsilon)$ here is negligibly small.

+MAKES INTUITIVE SENSE AS THE INITIAL STATE IS UNCERTAINTY IN X AND THE CHANGE IN UNCERTAINTY AFTER OBSERVING Y IS H(X) - H(X|Y) WHICH IS WHAT IS GIVEN IN THE FORMULA.

  Now,

-- $I(X;Y)$ depemds on the conditional distribution we have for Y and X depending on the channel.
+- $I(X;Y)$ depends on the conditional distribution we have for Y and X depending on the channel.
 Cannot be directly controlled by us.

 - Also depends on distribution of $P_X$. $P_Y$ can be derived from these two itself.
 As X is not a "natural source", we can manipulate it, and hence we consider it to be controllable, and use it to maximise our requirements.
 So, we have